JimSeker/Architecture/README.md

 `LiveDataRoomDemo_kt` (kotlin) shows how to use the liveData object with the database to have the display updated when new data is added.

-`LiveDataRoomRecyclerDemo` shows a room database with livedata/viewModel that auto updates a recyclerview (using an observer in the adapter) as the data changes.
+`LiveDataRoomRecyclerDemo` (java) shows a room database with livedata/viewModel that auto updates a recyclerview (using an observer in the adapter) as the data changes.

+`LiveDataRoomRecyclerDemo_kt` (kotlin) shows a room database with livedata/viewModel that auto updates a recyclerview (using an observer in the adapter) as the data changes.

 `ContentProviderRoomDemo` shows how to create a contentprovider around a room database.
 It's based on [sqliteDemo in saveData Repo](https://github.com/JimSeker/saveData)